Scalable Penalized Regression

 In SPR, we make a linear approximation to the relationship between neural network features and one-hot labels.
 The linear approximation is very weak, so if a very weak approximation can still well fit the feature label pair of a sample, we consider the sample to be a clean sample; and if the approximation cannot fit a sample well, the sample is likely to be a noise sample.
 Based on this difference, we introduce a variable to describe the fitting degree of the linear model to the sample, and obtain the credibility of each sample by solving the variable, so as to select clean samples.

+According to the model selection consistency theory of LASSO, we can prove that under certain conditions, SPR can identify all noise samples.
 However, the theoretical conditions of SPR cannot be known in advance whether it is true in reality, so the practical significance is limited.
 When the theoretical condition of SPR is not established, there may be noise samples in the selected clean samples.
 To address this issue, we propose Knockoffs-SPR in our journal extension article.

 In Knockoffs-SPR, we study how to control the false selection rate of clean samples as much as possible in the general sample selection environment.
 We still rely on a linear approximation of the relationship between neural network features and one-hot labels.
 But in Knockoffs-SPR, we first focus on a single sample and compare its label confidence with that of a randomly permuted label.
 The comparison between the two has different behaviour when the label of the sample is a clean label and a noisy label, and we construct a comparison statistic based on this difference.
 Afterwards, we compare the comparison statistics of each sample among samples to identify clean samples.
 We demonstrate that, under such a series of configurations, Knockoffs-SPR is naturally capable of controlling the false selection rate of clean samples.